METRORapid University Line

-The University Line is a planned 25 mi bus rapid transit route that would be operated by Metro in Houston, Texas, United States.
-It replaces a former METRORail light rail line that was proposed in the 2000s and 2010s.
-The University Line is scheduled to begin construction in 2025 and would be built in five sections between Westchase Park and Ride, Uptown, the University of Houston, and Tidwell Transit Center.
+The University Line was a planned 25 mi bus rapid transit route that would be operated by Metro in Houston, Texas, United States.
+It replaced a former METRORail light rail line that was proposed in the 2000s and 2010s.
+The University Line was scheduled to begin construction in 2025 and would have been built in five sections between Westchase Park and Ride, Uptown, the University of Houston, and Tidwell Transit Center.
+In 2024 the project was postponed indefinitely.

 The name of the line is in reference to the fact that the line is planned to go through all of the main universities in Houston (Rice, University of St. Thomas, University of Houston, and Texas Southern).

 History

 The METRO Solutions Transit System Plan (aka Metro Solutions Plan) was placed before voters on the November 4, 2003, ballot.
 One of the six proposed light rail segments as a Phase 2 to expand the Main Street line, then under construction, was the "Westpark" corridor, extending from the existing Wheeler station west to Hillcroft; 6.6 mi and 4 stations.
 After the passage of the measure, METRO introduced plans for the University (renamed from Westpark) line as part of Phase 2 of the Metro Solutions Plan in June 2004.